December 29th, 2019

 The latter will likely bring confusion and doubt, because your platform is everyone else’s potentially different point of view on what you are creating.
 And you are already picking up on this, whether you know it or not.
-You may also be picking up on their judgments in advance, thank you very much!
+You may also be picking up on their judgments in advance.
 Yep, you are that aware…

 If we look for validation, we are owned.
 If we look to just create and make choices for ourselves, we are actually in creation mode.
 Then, there really is no limit to what we can create and how beautiful it can be.